zompiexx/wargames/README.md

   *   Data files can be customised to connect to other systems
   *   Internet (using lynx browser) added to systems_list.txt and install.sh
   *   Viewdata Client added and dialer entries for Telstar, NightOwl BBS.
 NOTE: Viewdata Client will only work in local mode
+  *   DTMF dialer added (works in scan and view mode)
+  *   Engaged tone in dialer for unavailable systems (any with system name = system)
+  *   Option to change area code in the dialer and save new default

 * School Computer
   *  Includes a fully functional database